bigbluebutton/bbb-webrtc-recorder/README.md

 recorder:
   # Directory where the recorder will save files
   directory: /var/lib/bbb-webrtc-recorder
+  # File mode permissions for the recording directories (octal)
+  dirFileMode: 0700
-  # File mode permissions for the recording directories and files (octal)
+  # File mode permissions for the recording files (octal)
   fileMode: 0700

 pubsub: